-Following are additional details regarding the brokerage practices of the Advisor:
+The following are additional details regarding the brokerage practices of IAIM:

-- 1. Soft Dollars Soft dollars are revenue programs offered by broker-dealers/custodians whereby a RIA enters into an agreement to place security trades with the broker-dealer/custodian in exchange for research and other services.
-IAIM does not participate in soft dollar programs sponsored or offered by any broker-dealer/custodian.
+- 1. Soft Dollars Soft dollars are revenue programs offered by broker-dealers/Custodians whereby a RIA enters into an agreement to place security trades with the broker-dealer/Custodian in exchange for research and other services.
+IAIM does not participate in soft dollar programs sponsored or offered by any broker-dealer/Custodian.
 However, IAIM and its IARs do receive certain benefits from the Custodians.
 Please see above and Item 14 Client Referrals and Other Compensation. - 2.
 Brokerage Referrals - IAIM does not receive any compensation from any third party in connection with the recommendation for establishing a brokerage account. - 3.
-Directed Brokerage - All Clients are serviced on a "directed brokerage basis", where IAIM will place trades within the established account[s] at IAA, Axos or Pershing via Envestnet.
-Further, all Client accounts are traded within their respective brokerage account[s] at the Custodian.
-The IAR will not engage in any principal transactions (i.e., trade of any security from or to the Advisor's own account) or cross transactions with other Client accounts (i.e., purchase of a security into one Client account from another Client's account[s]).
+Directed Brokerage All Clients are serviced on a "directed brokerage basis", where IAIM will place trades within the established account(s) at IAA, Axos or Pershing via Envestnet.
+Further, all Client accounts are traded within their respective brokerage account(s) at the Custodian.
+The IAR will not engage in any principal transactions (i.e., trade of any security from or to the Advisor's own account) or cross transactions with other Client accounts (i.e., purchase of a security into one Client account from another Client's account(s)).
 IAIM will not be obligated to select competitive bids on securities transactions and does not have an obligation to seek the lowest available transaction costs.
 These costs are determined by the Custodian. - 4.
 Aggregating and Allocating Trades The primary objective in placing orders for the purchase and sale of securities for Client accounts is to obtain the most favorable net results taking into account such factors as 1) price, 2) size of order, 3) difficulty of execution, 4) confidentiality and 5) skill required of the Custodian.
-IAIM will execute its transactions through the Custodian as directed by the Client.
+IAIM will execute its transactions through the Custodian.
 IAIM may aggregate orders in a block trade or trades when securities are purchased or sold through the Custodian for multiple (discretionary) accounts.
 If a block trade cannot be executed in full at the same price or time, the securities actually purchased or sold by the close of each business day must be allocated in a manner that is consistent with the initial pre-allocation or other written statement.
-This must be done in a way that does not consistently advantage or disadvantage particular Client accounts.
+This must be done in a way that does not consistently advantage or disadvantage particular Client accounts. - 5.
+Trade Errors We have implemented procedures designed to prevent trade errors; however, trade errors in Client accounts cannot always be avoided.
+Consistent with our fiduciary duty, it is our policy to correct trade errors in a manner that is in the best interest of the Client.
+In cases where the Client causes the trade error, the Client will be responsible for any loss resulting from the correction.
+Depending on the specific circumstances of the trade error, the Client may not be able to receive any gains generated as a result of the error correction.
+In all situations where the Client does not cause the trade error, the Client will be made whole and we will absorb any loss resulting from the trade error if the error was caused by IAIM.